 Store in refrigerator, in jars, tightly covered.
 May be heated in the microwave before serving if desired.

-If you feel there is just too much of the bacon drippings in the jam, you can strain it out.
+- If you feel there is just too much of the bacon drippings in the jam, you can strain it out.
 Place into a small container and freeze or refrigerate the strained juices to harden the fat, which will float to the top.
 Remove the hardened bacon fat and add the syrupy liquid back to the jam.
-If there is just a little of the

 from the kitchen of http://www.frugalhausfrau.com